Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Verification Methodology

-Given that the sampling effect of the LLM agent in probability distributions is not very good, we considered whether external tools can be used to improve the probability distribution sampling capabilities of the LLM agent.
-Considering that LLM has certain code generation capabilities \citep{e2}, Python code can be generated and sampled with the help of Python tools.
-Therefore, we asked the LLM agent to solve the above problems by generating Python code through $prompt_{code}$.
-See the Appendix~\ref{app-code} for prompts on this part of the experiment.
-After running the Python code, we used the same method to get results.
+In this section, our goal is to answer RQ4.
+Considering that LLMs have code generation capabilities~\citep{e2}, action sequences can be generated and sampled with the help of Python tools.
+Therefore, we asked LLM agents to solve the above problems by generating Python code through $prom_{code}$ in Table~\ref{table-prompt-appcode}.
+After running codes, we used the same method to obtain results.

-In experiments with known probability distributions, the LLM agent is required to generate Python code only on the basis of $prompt_{D}$.
-Since the probability distribution is known, when the correct probability distribution sampling function can be called in the generated Python code and the parameters are correct, the code is considered correct.
-In other cases including probability distribution functions not being called, probability distribution parameter errors, etc, the code is considered incorrect.
+In experiments with explicit distributions, LLM agents are required to generate Python code based solely on $prom_{D}$.
+The generated Python code is considered correct if the appropriate probability distribution sampling function is called, and there are no other code errors.
+In other cases, the code is considered incorrect.
 Therefore, no further KS test is required.

-In the experiment of unknown probability distributions, $prompt_{code}$ requires the LLM agent to generate Python code.
+The code accuracy is represented by \(RC\).
+In the experiment of implicit probability distributions, $prom_{code}$ requires the LLM agent to generate Python code.
 After running the Python code, the results are analyzed using the same method as in the previous experimental method.